evocn/evocn.github.io/content/posts/fountainhead.md

 ---
-title: "The Fountainhead"
+title: "Two destinies"
 date: 2022-12-01T09:39:14-08:00
 draft: false
-description: "A contradiction."
+description: "And how to choose just one"
 tags: [personal]
 ---

 ![achilles](/achilles.jpg)

-## My Heel
 I've always known what my Achilles heel is.

 Over the last few years I've grown distant from people.
-I've avoided making introductions, reaching out, etc.
+I've avoided making introductions, reaching out to strangers, etc.

 I've had my justifications: "I'm working on something," "I don't want to compromise myself to try to make an impression on them," and similar thoughts come to mind.

 The true reason was always twofold.
-First, elitism.
-I believed that no one could offer me anything new, and they were just wasting my time.
-Second, fear.
-Fear that they'll see through me, they'll see that I'm a fraud.
+1. **Elitism** | I believed that no one could offer me anything new, and they were just wasting my time.
+2. **Fear** | that they'll see through me, they'll see that I'm a fraud.

 It comes to me in my weakest moments, this fear.
 It's simple, slipstream.

 ## Knowledge
 There's an old adage, well-known:

-> "It's not what you know, but who you know!"
+> It's not what you know, but who you know.
-> –Everyone

 I always hated it, fought against it violently.
-A new idea happened upon me recently that recontextualized my fight:
+A new idea happened upon me recently that recontextualized the fight:

-> Who you know is what you know.
+> Who you know *is* what you know.

+Goethe once said: "Show me who you spend time with and I will show you who you are."

 You are the amalgamation of the people you're closest to.
 That much is clear.
 For me, however, I don't spend that much time with people.
 Like I said, I